OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/building_blocks/solvers/nonlinear/newton.rst

 **maxiter**

-  This lets you specify the maximum number of Newton iterations to apply.
-In this example, we cut it back from the default (10) to 2 so that it terminates a few iterations earlier and doesn't reach the specified absolute or relative tolerance.
+  :code:`maxiter` lets you specify the maximum number of Newton iterations to apply.
+In this example, we cut it back from the default, ten, down to two, so that it terminates a few iterations earlier and doesn't reach the specified absolute or relative tolerance.

   .. embed-test::